askhelmut/ionic-simple-datepicker/README.md

 ## Usage

-You can check the `/example` folder for working examples with this datepicker.
-There is two ways to use this datepicker, whether as an directive (to be directly embedded in your html, you dont need ionic for this) or as an service which will put the datepicker inside an [ionic popover](http://ionicframework.com/docs/api/service/$ionicPopover/).
+You can check the `example` folder for working examples with this datepicker.

+There is two ways to use this datepicker, whether as a directive (to be directly embedded in your html, you dont need ionic for this) or as a service which will put the datepicker inside an [ionic popover](http://ionicframework.com/docs/api/service/$ionicPopover/).

 ### Directive